 How to Apply

-- Complete and submit the SIS Semester Abroad Program at UMB application to the SIS Office of International Programs by the application deadline.
+- Complete and submit the SIS Semester Abroad Program application to the SIS Office of International Programs by the application deadline.
 Do not apply directly to KU.

 - After applications are processed and reviewed, students are selected for nomination to KU.